 HIYA!
 WHY IS SEO CONTENT WRITING SO DIFFICULT!?

-Hi there writer ninja, I hear you.
-Confession – I have struggled with writing as well.
-Especially when SEO comes into play, it’s a different ball game.
+But writer ninja, I hear you.
+It is easy to write some random content, but it is not easy to write an article optimized for SEO.
+Confession, I have struggled with writing as well.
+Especially when SEO comes into play, it is a completely different ball game.

 attaining nirvana understanding what works and what does not.

-Firstly, let’s do a quick recap – why do we need to do SEO?
-It is for the article to score well on search results.
-Not just “well”, but to score your article on the first page of the search engine result pages (SERPs).
+Firstly, let’s do a quick recap.
+Why do we need to do SEO?
+To score an article well in search results.
+Not just “well”, but to rank your article on the first page of the search engine result pages (SERPs).

-The more value you give to your readers, the more related the information, the better your article will score – Simply because users will stick to your page longer, and that is a good signal to the search engines.
+The more value you give to your readers, the more related the information, the better chance your article has.
+Simply because users will stick to your page longer, and that is a positive signal to the search engines.

 Article idea – check.